hdphilip/OP_25_Oled_Display/README.md

 Also make sure you put the font file in the same directory as Tag "display type of file".py just put it in the same dir as icemeta.py

-If all goes well, start op25 with liquidsoap, open Thonny, open the tag oled display file, and wait for a call to display, you can make changes to the tag display file without restarting op25.
+If all goes well, start op25 with liquidsoap, open Thonny, open and run the tag oled display file, and wait for a call to display, you can make changes to the tag display file without restarting op25.

 Very important!!!!